How do you pair tea with food? Tantalizing 1 on 1

-Key terms: floral, fruity, vegetal, spicy, sweet, earthy and nutty.
+Key Aroma terms: floral, fruity, vegetal, spicy, sweet, earthy and nutty.

-Flavor– In order to recieve the full flavor of the tea make sure you take a deep breathe befor you drink and slurp your tea allowing oxygen to the tea.
-This releases more flavor compounds and allows the tea to coat your entire palate getting the full potential.
-When you think of flavor think of it as a detailed or more in depth description of aroma.
+Taking a deep breathe before you drink your tea is a great way to expand the flavor.
+Believe it or not, but slurping your tea is the best way to allow oxygen into the tea as you drink.
+Forget about what your mother said!
+Slurping releases more flavor compounds and allows the tea to coat your entire palate getting the full potential.
+When you think of flavor, think of it as a detailed or more in depth description of aroma.
 Example: The aroma of this tea is fruity and has a flavor of a tangerine.

-Key terms: full bodied, rich, minerality, savory, citrus, cinnamon, malty, sage, licorice root cucumber and so much more.
+Key Flavor terms: full bodied, rich, minerality, savory, citrus, cinnamon, malty, sage, licorice root cucumber and so much more.

 Key terms: cooling, dry, creamy, tingle

-After taste – After taste is truly just the flavor that lingers in your mouth after you are done slurping your tea.
+After taste is the flavor that lingers in your mouth after you are done slurping your tea.
 Oolong teas have an aftertaste that sometimes lingers for up to an hour or more depending the person.
-Some teas dont have much of an after taste at all or can simply be elimanated by eating something.
+Other teas don’t have much of an after taste at all or can simply be eliminated by eating something.